pkgw/website/content/2025/generic-github-packages.md

 (As a side note, this emergent flexibility is a testament to the brilliant simplicity of the Internet’s architecture!
-None of this would be possible without the URL.)
+None of this would be possible without the URL.
+Good job, team.)

 In 2019, GitHub joined the fray with its own package hosting infrastructure:
 [GitHub Packages][gp] (GHP).
 While a lot of people might only be familiar with GHP through the [GitHub Container Registry][ghcr], the subset of the service that deals specifically with Docker containers, it also supports NPM, RubyGems, Maven, Gradle, and NuGet.
-You can think of all of these systems as “package registries” that have a lot in common under the hood: they're all basically dealing with versioned sets of binary artifacts, and you can imagine building a common infrastructure for hosting, access control, and more.
+You can see how all of these systems might have a lot in common under the hood: they're all basically dealing with versioned sets of binary artifacts, and you can imagine building a common infrastructure for naming, hosting, access control, and more.

 [ghcr]: https://github.blog/news-insights/product-news/github-packages-container-registry-generally-available/